 We've taken the opportunity to chat with our local ground handler in the Himalayas, Dawa Geljen Sherpa and let us tell you, he’s one of the most inspiring people you will ever meet.
 Having grown up in Nepal, a mostly mountainous country, he has always had a passion for trekking and exploring nature and has been a professional mountaineer and trekking leader for 35 years.

-In this interview, Dawa tells me more about his life in Nepal, the culture of the local people and the highlights of our trek through the Nepalese Himalayas.
+In this interview, Dawa tells me more about his life in Nepal, the culture of the local people and the highlights of our treks through the Nepalese Himalayas.

 Could you summarise yourself in three sentences?